-Low-angle shots The tilt angle of the monitor screen can be adjusted for each composition of images from various low angles.
+The tilt angle of the monitor screen can be adjusted for each composition of images from various low angles.
+By the distribution of the monitor screen can be adjusted for each composition of the arms of the distribution of the monitor screen can be adjusted for each composit

 By holding the camera upside down, you can angle the monitor screen in a way that allows you to shoot from high angles.
 In this case, the camera will automatically rotate on-screen information and the displayed image 180 degrees.